Powerlearnproject/se-day1-assignment-Kola9INE/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+ANSWER:
+UNIT TESTING: This is the process of testing the code in modules and unit.

+INTEGRATION TESTING: This is the process of testing the compatibility and useability of the software with other softwares.

+SYSTEM TESTING: This is the process of testing the code's compatibility with system platforms like Windows, Android etc.

+ACCEPTANCE TESTING: This is the process

 #Part 2: Introduction to AI and Prompt Engineering